 Pollock is a tiny town located in the state of Louisiana.
 With a population of 480 people and two constituent neighborhoods, Pollock is the 264th largest community in Louisiana.

-Unlike some towns, Pollock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pollock are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pollock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pollock is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pollock who work in sales jobs (19.41%), office and administrative support (17.06%), and food service (8.24%).
+There are especially a lot of people living in Pollock who work in sales jobs (24.14%), office and administrative support (10.34%), and management occupations (8.62%).

-The rate of college-level education in Pollock is quite a bit lower than the national average among all cities of 21.84%: just 12.24% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Pollock with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.24% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Pollock in 2010 was $18,745, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
-This equates to an annual income of $74,980 for a family of four.
+The per capita income in Pollock in 2010 was $14,879, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $59,516 for a family of four.
 However, Pollock contains both very wealthy and poor people as well.
+Pollock also has one of the higher rates of people living in poverty in the nation, with 32.62% of its population below the federal poverty line.

 The most common language spoken in Pollock is English.
 Other important languages spoken here include Italian and Spanish.